 It's the time of the season.
-Yes, not just for Christmas trees in the office and ugly sweaters.
-The Office party is also around the corner.
+Yes, not just for Christmas trees in the office and ugly sweaters: the office party is also around the corner.

-I’m sure, that like me you have witnessed your share of unusual behaviours at one of these events, and as an Employer you may have had some seasonal dramas.
+I’m sure that like me you have witnessed your share of unusual behaviours at one of these events, and as an employer, you may have had some seasonal dramas.
 We have previously posted about how you, as a business, should go about throwing a good Xmas Bash

-which you may come to be grateful for not just over the holiday season but all year round.
-If you would like expert business legal advice on your existing contracts please do make use of our Business Contract Review Services.
+which you may come to be grateful for, not just over the holiday season but all year round.
+If you would like expert business legal advice on your existing employment contracts,

 Christmas and New Year Parties, dinners, balls, night-out, whatever form they might take…

-We are here talking about the source of the January grievance build up.
+We are talking about the source of the January grievance build up.
 From the ‘just talking way too much’ on one end of the spectrum to the ‘throwing-up collapsing and curled up in a crumpled heap’ in the lobby of the not -so -cheap venue, which you booked after months of planning.
 This in full view of your VIP guests, your suppliers, valued clients, people from head office, directors, majority shareholders…

-Basically, everyone you wouldn’t want going away and thinking of you and more importantly, your business as the ‘crumpled heap’ scene.
+Basically, everyone you wouldn’t want going away and thinking of you, and more importantly your business as the ‘crumpled heap’ scene.

 You want everyone to have a good time and a successful event.
 It is a great opportunity to reward your staff and create some positive spirit within your company.
 Here are some important things to keep in mind:

-- Christmas functions and work-related parties, where even a small number of work Employees are attending could be regarded as an extension of the workplace
+- Christmas functions and work-related parties, where even a small number of work employees are attending, could be regarded as an extension of the workplace

 - Is your staff handbook up to date?

-- Be sensitive and aware of your obligations in relation to getting staff safely home especially those that may be vulnerable
+- Be sensitive and aware of your obligations in relation to getting staff safely home, especially those that may be vulnerable

-- You can’t oblige Employees to attend not everyone may be inclined or able to
+- You can’t oblige employees to attend; not everyone may be inclined or able to.

-- Do however ensure you invite all Employees, including those that may have been away or on leave, part-time and casual Employees
+- Do however ensure you invite all employees, including those that may have been away or on leave, part-time and casual employees

-Once you consider your risks fully, you will be in a position to relax and look forward to a SUCCESSFUL, ENJOYABLE function!
+Once you consider your risks fully, you will be in a position to relax and look forward to a SUCCESSFUL, ENJOYABLE function! – Share this using #LawBite